r-Techsupport/rTS_Wiki/docs/meta/support-guidelines.md

 ## What We Support

 Remember that we are here to help others, not argue and enforce arbitrary rules.

+> Summary: "We" in factoids usually means the majority of staff, but personal opinions can be a reason to not support an individual, not the whole server, with a few exceptions.
+Recommendations for hardware, software, or services are not allowed.
+PUPs do not necessarily warrant a reinstall of the OS, but you can advise users to remove them.
+Piracy is not supported, but a "Don't ask, Don't Tell" model should be used.

 There is a difference between "we don't support something" and "I don't support something".
 A large portion of our factoids says
 "we"; however, this really means "the majority of the staff on the server".
 In most cases, a factoid saying "we" is not ground for